-Our Architectural Conservation - MSc programme is over forty years old, making it the longest-established programme of its kind in the UK.
+Our Architectural Conservation - MSc programme is over forty years old, making it the longest-established programme of its kind in Scotland or its neighbouring nations.

-You’ll join a community of postgraduate students from all over the world, and from a wide range of disciplinary first degree backgrounds, including architecture, history, planning, engineering and interior design.
+Students form part of the Scottish Centre for Conservation Studies (SCCS), ECA’s specialist teaching and research unit, and join a community of postgraduate students from all over the world, and from a wide range of disciplinary first-degree backgrounds, including architecture, history, planning, engineering and interior design.

 What you will study

-Using Edinburgh’s position as a UNESCO World Heritage Site, the Architectural Conservation - MSc programme focuses on a wide range of themes including conservation theory, criticism and history; urban conservation; conservation technology; World Heritage; 20th-century architectural heritage; and the challenges of reconciling heritage and new architecture.
+Taking advantage of Edinburgh’s position as a UNESCO World Heritage city, the Architectural Conservation - MSc programme focuses on a wide range of themes including conservation theory, criticism and history; urban conservation; conservation technology; and World Heritage.

-The programme combines compulsory and optional courses, and is assessed through individual papers, group projects and presentations, design exercises, and report writing.
-It culminates in a supervised dissertation of around 15,000 words on your chosen aspect of architectural conservation, with specialist supervision.
+The programme comprises six 20-credit taught courses: History and Theory of Conservation, Conservation Technology, Urban Conservation, Building Analysis, World Heritage, and Culture and Performance in the History of Construction.
+It is assessed through individual papers, group projects and presentations, design exercises, and report writing.
+It culminates in a supervised 60-credit dissertation of around 15,000 words on an individually chosen aspect of architectural conservation, with specialist supervision.

 The benefits of studying in SCCS

-As a member of Scottish Centre for Conservation Studies (SCCS), you’ll have access to our annual series of Architectural Conservation Masterclasses, which feature leading national and international figures from a wide spectrum of disciplines.
-Typically held in the evening, and regularly co-hosted with partner organisations, each Masterclass addresses a subject of major significance within architectural conservation or cultural landscape heritage.
+As members of the Scottish Centre for Conservation Studies (SCCS), students have access to our annual series of Architectural Conservation Masterclasses, which feature leading national and international figures from a wide spectrum of disciplines.
+Held online since 2020, and regularly co-hosted with partner organisations, each Masterclass addresses a subject of major significance within architectural conservation or cultural landscape heritage.

-As well as the Masterclasses, we also host and participate in conferences, seminars and exhibitions, including in collaboration with partner organisations, giving you the opportunity to get involved in event organisation or to present your work.
+As well as the Masterclasses, we also often host and participate in conferences, seminars and exhibitions, including in collaboration with partner organisations.